antonio-fernandez-campagna/Autonomous_Stretcher/README.md

 - Ultrasound distance sensor
 - Camera

-## Robot software requeriments

-- ROS Kinetic
-- A 2d map.pgm of the environment

 ## Simulation requeriments

-In order to simulate the robot you will need these COMPONENTS!!!??:
+In order to simulate the robot you will need You will need a working version of ROS.
+We have used and tested in ROS Kinetic Kame.

 - Ubuntu 16.04 Xelenial version
     - ROS kinetic